leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 ## Install Docker Engine needed for FitHiChIP tool

 Docker is a platform designed to help developers build, share, and run container applications.
 Follow instructions below or visit offical site for [Docker](https://docs.docker.com/engine/install/ubuntu/).
+You will also need to perform this step if you want to build or access the container with the older versions of all sofwares that were used during the generation of original data present in TCF3::HLF HiChIP manuscript.

 **Uninstall old versions, conflicting packages**